MMA-Benha-uni/Snake-Game-MP-Project/README.md

 This is the final project for the 3rd year subject (Micro Processors) written in assembly language, made using Visual Studio and MASM 32-bit

-it is a game of a snake moving on the screen and you can set a level to play in or a speed in which snake moves
+it is a game of a snake moving on the screen with the goal to eat as much food as possible. you can change the level to another harder/easier one and/or the speed in which snake moves.
 ---